disasterpiece9000/InstaMod/MultiMod/CONFIGREADME.md

 -----
 # Configuration File Documentation
-Here I will describe each element of the provided config file, list the possible options for each setting, and provide some example cases
+Here I will describe each element of the provided config file, list the possible options for each setting, and provide some example cases.
+If you want to jump to the interesting bits, please see the "Defining a rule" section.
+But it mighttttt not make a ton of sense

 ### SUB_CONFIG: Primary settings for toggling on/off features, as well as other meta options
 * **name** - Name of the subreddit InstaMod is running on